montezumba/TiviApp_FFmpeg/README.md

 * Fetches the FFmpeg sources (from the Git repository above)
 * Configures the build parameters for TiviApp's needs
 * Builds dynamically-linked libraries for different ABIs.

-The resulted build artifacts are in form of Android's Shared Object files, that are loaded dynamically (at runtime) by the TiviApp Live application
+The resulted build artifacts are in form of Android's Shared Object files, that are loaded dynamically (at runtime) by the TiviApp Live application.
+All build artifacts will be placed in the [lib] folder under their corresponding ABI subfolders.

 To build FFmpeg on Linux one should:
 * Download and install [NDK](https://developer.android.com/ndk/downloads) for Linux